Dairy Free Pesto

 This post may contain affiliate links.

-This 5 minute dairy free pesto recipe is Whole30, Low Carb, and Vegan, and it will quickly become your favorite healthy condiment!
-Grab a few simple ingredients and make the best pesto ever.
+This 5 minute dairy free pesto recipe will quickly become your favorite healthy condiment.
+Grab a few simple ingredients and make a batch.
+You won’t believe how much flavor is in this basil pesto!

 Create all the delicious flavors of classic pesto, but without the dairy and pine nuts.
 This is a winner of a recipe that you are sure to love!

-- Not only does it come together in like 2 seconds flat, okay maybe more like 5 minutes, but it's budget friendly AND freezer friendly.
+- Super quick to make.
+Not only does it come together in like 2 seconds flat, okay maybe more like 5 minutes, but it’s budget friendly AND freezer friendly.

 - Dairy free pesto is so versatile!
 Use it in dozens of different dishes — whatever your imagination can dream up.